Search

 • Uses plain, concise and easy-to-understand language, avoiding jargon and technical terms.
 Short paragraphs with subheadings/bullet points are preferable to lengthy continuous text.

-• Contains all key information as set out in the below recommended template for a recall notice:
+• Contains all key information as set out in the below recommended template for a recall notice (also available here):

 Further guidance